 Meet Florence deHaven Stick: Our First Visiting Nurse

 In her first year alone, Florence cared for 189 patients, made 1,962 home visits, assisted with 13 operations, and averaged 9 to 10 patient visits per day.
-When she witnessed the poverty many patients faced, she helped organize the Needlework Guild to provide clothing and linens to those in need.
+Over the course of her tenure from 1914–1917, she cared for 450 patients and completed 5,742 in-home visits, an exceptional accomplishment for a young woman of that era.

 Florence’s legacy of bringing skilled care, comfort, and dignity directly to patients in their homes remains at the heart of everything we do.